 Anyway, I was watching Alan Moore’s Kickstarter video for the “His Heavy Heart” project, and was completely surprised to hear the Duluth connection!

 Skip ahead to 3:45 if you want to hear Alan Moore drop Alan Sparhawk’s name as a collaborator on the project!

-After reading the latest addition to the list of Duluth Apostrophe’s, below, I realized that, while PDD users are vigilant in reporting sightings of the DA, these reports are widely scattered over many different posts.
+While PDD users are vigilant in reporting sightings of improper apostrophe use — what for these purposes we call the Duluth Apostrophe, or “the DA” — these reports are widely scattered over many different posts.
 I decided to correct the situation by aggregating all known examples of the DA, past and present, into a single post.

 Here is the list, in alphabetical order, followed by the locations of each example.

 I don’t remember if this one has been added to the database yet here.
 I took this photo about a year ago, and noticed the sign is still up this week for all of I-35 traffic to see.

 I was thinking of switching my cell phone to T-Mobile since it doesn’t require contracts anymore and has some decent prices.
 How good is the coverage?
 I would guess coverage is fine in Duluth/Superior, but how good is it as you head toward Ashland?